mhpob/FaaSr_workshop/README.md

 faasr_workshop$invoke_workflow()
 ```

-## Check if action is successful

-Head over to the github repo `FaaSr_workshop_actions` just created by FaaSr in your Github profile, go to the Actions page to see if your actions have run successfully.
+Head over to the github repository `FaaSr_workshop_actions` just created by FaaSr in your Github profile, go to the Actions page to see if all your actions have run successfully.

+This simple workflow you just executed consists of four R functions:

+1. `get_target_data.R` - Downloads and processes the aquatic dataset, creating two CSV files:
+   - `aquatic_full.csv`: The complete dataset organized by datetime and site ID
+   - `blinded_aquatic.csv`: A training dataset that excludes the most recent 35 days, used for forecast development

+2. `create_oxygen_forecast_rw.R` - Generates oxygen forecasts saved as `oxygen_fc_rw.csv`

+3. `create_temperature_forecast_rw.R` - Generates temperature forecasts saved as `temperature_fc_rw.csv`

+4. `combine_forecasts_rw.R` - Merges the oxygen and temperature forecasts into a single output file: `rw_forecast_combined.csv`

+## Browse the S3 Data Store to view outputs

+### Using Minio console

 When all the runs are successful, you can explore the forecast files generated in Minio by visiting https://play.min.io:9443.
 Log in with the following credentials:
 ```
 Username: Q3AM3UQ867SPQQA43P2F